ansible/ansibullbot/CONTRIBUTING.md

 2. Clone your fork
 3. Create a feature branch
 4. Install the python requirements
-5. Create the config file
+5. Create the log file:
-6. sudo touch /var/log/ansibullbot.log
+    * either add `--log path/to/file.log` to the `triage_ansible.py` below
-7. sudo chmod 777 /var/log/ansibullbot.log
+    * or use `sudo touch /var/log/ansibullbot.log && sudo chmod 777 /var/log/ansibullbot.log`
-8. Copy [`examples/ansibullbot.cfg`](https://github.com/ansible/ansibullbot/blob/master/examples/ansibullbot.cfg) to one of these paths:
+6. Create the config file, copy [`examples/ansibullbot.cfg`](https://github.com/ansible/ansibullbot/blob/master/examples/ansibullbot.cfg) to one of these paths:
     * `~/.ansibullbot.cfg`
     * `$CWD/ansibullot.cfg`
     * `/etc/ansibullot/ansibullbot.cfg`
     * define `ANSIBULLBOT_CONFIG` environment variable where the configuration file is located
-9. fill in the credentials
+7. fill in the credentials

 ## Testing your changes